 4pm

-The National Housing Bank: Strategic Vision and Sector Engagement
+[Private event] Reception – The National Housing Bank: Strategic vision and sector engagement

 The discussion will outline the Bank’s strategic priorities for housing finance and delivery and share its overarching plan with key sector stakeholders.
 This will also be an opportunity to share updates about key/new funds.